-•Earn a cumulative grade point average of 2.00 or above for all college work which includes applicable credits earned at other accredited colleges and universities.
+- •Earn a grade point average of 2.00 or above for all Clatsop Community College coursework. - •Have earned a "C" grade or better on all coursework transferred from other institutions that is to be included in a Clatsop Community College degree or certificate.

-- •Earn a grade point average of 2.00 or above for all Clatsop Community College coursework. - •Apply no more than a maximum of 24 credits of pass grades toward an Associate Degree. - •Attend at least two terms, including the last term, and complete at least 24 credits at Clatsop Community College.
+•Apply no more than a maximum of 24 credits of pass grades toward an Associate Degree.

+•Complete at least 24 credits at Clatsop Community College.